-I knew that I hated getting Valentine’s Cards from girls.
+I knew that I hated, absolutely HATED getting Valentine’s Cards from girls.
 It didn’t feel right.
-Sure I would find girls pretty to look at, but I wasn’t pining for them.
+Sure I would (and still do) find girls pretty to look at, but I wasn’t pining for them.
 I’d rather gossip with girls than hold their hands.
 Then on one heaven sent evening, I remembered watching Beverly Hills 90210 at my grandfather’s house and I laid eyes on the man who’d help making getting Valentine’s from girls in school bearable:

 This would be my very first and freshly minted lie.
 If I pretended every girl who sent me Valentine’s in elementary school looked like Jason Priestley, it would make my interacting with girls easier.
 I could fake “liking them”.
 As long as I kept pretending I could even fake excitement when my mother would ask if any cute girls gave me Valentine’s.
 With the exception of one high school I went to where there were two other gay kids, my family lived in communities where there didn’t seem to be any gay people.
 I had no one to look towards in my community who was openly gay.
 So faced with that dilemma, how would I continue to fool my parents into thinking I liked girls?